Denali

 North America: Denali (20,320'/6194m)

 DenaliDenali is the native American name for the mountain but it was changed to Mt.
-McKinley in honor of President McKinley and then officially changed back to Denali by the National park Service in 1980.
+McKinley in honor of President McKinley and the surrounding park was named Denali National Park by the National Park Service in 1980.
+In 2015, the name of the mountain was officially changed to Denali.
 It is in central Alaska - 300 miles South of the Arctic Circle and 200 miles East of the Bearing Sea.
 Denali offers some the the largest vertical gain of any mountain on Earth.
-With base camp at 7,200' and the summit at 20,320', this 13,120' of gain over twelve miles is larger than Cho Oyu (8,407) or even Everest (10,535).
+With base camp at 7,200' and the summit at 20,310', this 13,110' of gain over twelve miles is larger than Cho Oyu (8,407) or even Everest (10,535).
 The biggest threat on Denali is the weather.
 It is well known for socking you in for days with high winds and snow.
-An estimated 32,000 climbers have attempted Denali with about a 40% success rate.
+45,411 climbers have attempted Denali with 23,426 summiting, a 52% success rate .
 Almost 100 have died including 11 in 1992.

 The second highest mountain in North America is Mt.
 Logan in Canada's Yukon at 19,551'/5959m and is 385 miles southeast of Denali.
 Similar to Denali it is a huge massif but with eleven peaks.
 Logan is believed to have the largest base circumference of any mountain.
 The normal route is consider straightforward but weather is a huge problem for Logan like it is for Denali in addition to being so remote.